 “While I am proud of so many things that we have achieved during my tenure at AARCH – saving Camp Santanoni and the Bow Bridge and helping dozens of communities to undertake transformative preservation projects – I am proudest of the really exemplary public education programs that we have offered every year for nearly thirty years.
 These tours, workshops, lectures, print and online publications have all helped to create an historic preservation ethic in the region that is broad and deep, on top of which so many other successes will be built.”

-Please join the Adirondack Architectural Heritage Board of Directors in honoring Steven Engelhart’s 30 years with AARCH and 27 years as its executive director by making a contribution to the Engelhart Education Fund.
-Proceeds from this fund will be used to further AARCH’s educational work in a variety of ways, including to develop new programs, fund new publications, bring more educational content online, and reach and educate new audiences.
-The fund will ensure that AARCH’s programming will continue to be innovative and far-ranging far into the future.
+The Engelhart Education Fund (EEF) honors Steven Engelhart’s 30 years with AARCH and 27 years as its executive director.
+Proceeds from this fund are used to further AARCH’s educational work in a variety of ways, including to develop new programs, fund new publications, bring more educational content online, and reach and educate new audiences.
+The fund ensures that AARCH’s programming will continue to be innovative and far-ranging far into the future.
 THANK YOU for honoring Steven and ensuring the continuation of our remarkable educational programming with your support.

 “Over the past 25 years, AARCH has emerged as one of the most effective rural preservation organizations in the nation.”
 Stephanie Meeks, the National Trust for Historic Preservation President